Yehudit-Arieli/file-bundler-cli/README.md

 # File Bundler CLI

-A .NET CLI tool that bundles code files into a single output file and sorts them by file type.
+A .NET CLI tool that bundles multiple source code files into a single output file with configurable filtering, sorting, and formatting options.

 ## Overview

-This command-line tool recursively scans the current directory, collects code files, and merges them into a single bundle file — saving the effort of manually copying and pasting from multiple files.
-Build folders (`bin`, `obj`, `debug`) are automatically excluded.
-Bundling behavior is fully configurable: which languages to include, how to sort the files, whether to strip empty lines, and whether to record each file's source path and an author name as comments.
+This command-line tool recursively scans a project directory, collects source code files, and combines them into a single output file.
+Generated folders (`bin`, `obj`, and `debug`) are automatically excluded.

-A second command, `create-rsp`, interactively builds a response file so the full `bundle` command doesn't need to be retyped every time.
+The bundling process is configurable, allowing you to:

+- filter files by programming language
+- sort files by name or file type
+- remove empty lines
+- include source file names as comments
+- add author information to the generated file

+The project also includes a `create-rsp` command that interactively generates a response file, making repeated executions much more convenient.

 Built with the [`System.CommandLine`](https://github.com/dotnet/command-line-api) library.

+## Features

+- Bundle multiple source files into a single output file
+- Filter by programming language
+- Sort files by name or type
+- Automatically ignore `bin`, `obj`, and `debug` folders
+- Remove empty lines
+- Include source file names as comments
+- Add author information
+- Generate reusable response files (`bundle.rsp`)

 ## Tech Stack